NiklasTiede/CheatSheet-Linux/README.md

 # 6. Shell Configuration

 I'm using the Z-shell instead of bash as my default shell and some plugins to colorize my terminal.
-It's not increasing the productivity like 10 times but as a human being with an aesthetic demand it's more satisfying
+It's not increasing the productivity like 10 times but as a human being with an aesthetic demand it's more satisfying.
+I'm using the following

-don't make you much more productive but more pleasant to look at a nicely looking

 [LSDeluxe](https://github.com/Peltoche/lsd) | nicer looking ls command
 [Oh My Zsh](https://github.com/ohmyzsh/ohmyzsh) |